recursivebs/Visual-Score-Counter/README.md

 ## Installation

-1) Download the latest release here: <Release link here>
+1) Download the latest release here: https://github.com/bluecurse/Visual-Score-Counter/releases/tag/0.1.0
 2) Move **VisualScoreCounter.dll** into your **Plugins** folder.
 3) Launch the game.
 4) In **Player Options**, ensure that the **Advanced HUD** is set to OFF.